 Every family has its ups and downs.
 Being a parent is hard work and there are no instruction manuals.
 Sometimes, you or your children may need extra support.
 This may have been before your children were born, when they were very young, or maybe it may be necessary to seek help

-At Barrow, the pastoral lead is Mrs Woodland and she is able to listen to concerns and signpost parents to the correct agencies.
-If you would like to make an appointment to speak or see these ladies, contact the school office.
+At Barrow, the pastoral team is Mrs Woodland for wellbeing and behaivour and Miss Fairweather for medical needs, they are able to listen to concerns and signpost parents to the correct agencies.
+If you would like to make an appointment to speak or see these ladies, contact the school office

 ensure that progress is being made for your family and that the right support is in place.
 At this meeting, a lead practitioner will be identified who will arrange the review meetings but also will be someone you can speak to at any point about any concerns or issues that you and your family are experiencing.